jewles999/dotnetcore-algos/README.md

 # dotnetcore-algos
-DS and algorithms in dotnet core 2.x with xUnit.
+DS and algorithms in net5.0 with xUnit.